dib-lab/khmer/doc/user/guide.rst

 <http://www.ncbi.nlm.nih.gov/pubmed?term=22750884>`__.

-Our suggestion for this, based on no evidence whatsoever, is to diginorm the Illumina data to C=20.
+Our suggestion for this, based on no evidence whatsoever, is to run :program:`normalize-by-median.py` with :option:`--cutoff=20
+<normalize-by-median.py --cutoff>` on the Illumina data.

 Quantifying mRNAseq or metagenomes assembled with digital normalization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~